 Barbara Willits Evans Scholarship

-Established in 2015 by Jack Evans and The Willits Foundation in loving memory of Mrs. Barbara Willits Evans, the devoted wife of Jack, loving mother of Laura '75 and Caroline '78, and generous and dedicated Lifetime Trustee of Gill St. Bernard's School.
+This scholarship was established in 2015 by Jack Evans and The Willits Foundation in loving memory of Mrs. Barbara Willits Evans, the devoted wife of Jack, loving mother of Laura '75 and Caroline '78, and generous and dedicated Lifetime Trustee of Gill St. Bernard's School.
 The Barbara Willits Evans Scholarship supports need-based financial aid for seventh- and eighth-grade students whose families have demonstrated need above 50% of the cost of annual tuition.
 Scholarships are renewable as long as the students remain in good academic and social standing.
-Ideal recipients demonstrate academic promise, leadership potential and must be active members of the school community.
+Ideal recipients demonstrate academic promise, leadership potential, and must be active members of the school community.